BGMcoder/npp/README.md

 ### Aserisk

 There are two kinds of UDLs for Asterisk.

 - Asterisk.xml  - for .conf files
 - AsteriskSys.xml - for .sys files
-- and there is one for Polycom Config files - for .cfg files Since other kinds of files are .conf, .sys and .cfg, you might skip the setting the file association for the UDLs if you use those other highlighters.
+- and there is one for Polycom Config files - for .cfg files

+Since other kinds of files are .conf, .sys and .cfg, you might skip the setting the file association for the UDLs if you use those other highlighters.

+### CSS
+My css functionlist will properly display all elements even if they have linebreaks in between, or even if elements are declared on the same line.
+You can read about it in the npp forum thread. https://community.notepad-plus-plus.org/topic/20397/is-there-a-good-css-class-parser